MouseBiteLabs/Game-Boy-Pocket-Color/README.md

 - The option for tactile switches for the face buttons - like the GBA SP.
 - No externally viewable case modifications.

-The MGBC-MBL-01 requires a power board, located at the same bottom corner as the Game Boy Pocket.
-I have made the <a href="https://github.com/MouseBiteLabs/Pocket-Mouse-Power-Board">Pocket Mouse Power Board</a> to accompany this project, though there are other boards out there that are compatible!
-Check the compatibility list further down.

 All gerbers and source files can be found in this repo, as this project is fully open source.
 Technical documentation of the board can be found in the Technical folder.
+Please review the FAQ at the bottom of the README for answers to.... frequently asked questions.

 ## Disclaimer